Sitecore-Hackathon/2023-InspirePro/README.md

   - What problem was solved (if any) - With this module, Business will be having a common MS Team channel with all authorized Content Publisher members only.
 And based on action triggered on Channel for that item - workflow state will be changed - without going and login into Sitecore.

     - How does this module solve it - We have created webhook item in Sitecore to trigger on item_saved event with rule - Item must be in awaiting approval state.
 Based on webhook request from Sitecore - we have written azure function to do push notification on MS Team and on user action (accept/reject) on MS Teams, we are updating Item workflow State using Sitecore Item Rest API.

-_You can alternately paste a [link here](#docs) to a document within this repo containing the description._
+Future Extensibility - This module is not limited to only MS Teams integration, we can also integrate with Slack/WhatsApp or any Professional Communication channel.

 ## Video link